fmi/java-course/homeworks/01-mini-outlook/README.md

      * @param accountName name of the account for which the folder is created
      * @param path        full path to the folder.
 The root folder and the path separator character
      *                    is forward slash ('/')
      * @throws IllegalArgumentException     if any of the string parameters is null, empty or blank
-     * @throws AccountNotFound          if the account is not present
+     * @throws AccountNotFoundException     if the account is not present
-     * @throws InvalidPathException     if the folder path does not start from the root folder of received mails,
+     * @throws InvalidPathException         if the folder path does not start from the root folder
-     *                                  or if some intermediate folders do not exist
+     *                                      of received mails, or if some intermediate folders do not exist
-     * @throws FolderAlreadyExists      if folder with the same absolute path is already present
+     * @throws FolderAlreadyExistsException if folder with the same absolute path is already present
      *                                      for the provided account */
     void createFolder(String accountName, String path);